SimplyReactive/petrie/readme.md

-## L5Materialize
+## L5Bootstrap

-A base framework built up with Laravel 5 and Materialize
+A base framework built up with Laravel 5 and Bootstrap 3

 ## Installation